Bible Reading: Philippians 4

 Let’s choose to be people who refuse to leave the details of our lives to chance and feelings.
 Let’s hold out a consciousness that stems out of responsibility.

-If you were to write out your own Philippians Chapter 4, what are some key areas of your life that you really need to be conscious and on the front foot about, especially in the second half of the year?
+If you were to write out your own Philippians Chapter 4, what are some key areas of your life that you really need to be conscious and on the front foot about?
 And what does that consciousness look like in your context?